ultraspicy/CS-230/course_material/README.md

 ### W4A2
 To build your cat/not-a-cat classifier, you'll use the functions from the previous assignment to build a deep network.

+## C2 Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization

+### W1A1
+In this notebook, you'll try out a few different initializations and see how they lead to different results.

+### W1A2
+apply L2 regularization and dropout to a deep learning model that recommends positions to football players.

+### W1A3
+implement gradient checking to check for errors in your implementation of a fraud detection model.